 - Everyman Cinema – Tip: book sofa seating for longer films

-- Prince Charles Cinema – Tip: check late-night cult screenings
+- Prince Charles Cinema – Tip: check late-night cult screenings or attend a special film screening for a unique cinema experience

 Living near cultural hubs like Soho, Covent Garden or Southbank makes winter evenings effortless.